DziNeIT/craftprofiles/README.md

 CraftProfiles plugin for Bukkit

-This plugin basicly lets people set profile fields into a MySQL database.
+This plugin basically lets people set profile fields into a MySQL database.